abinit/abinit/doc/tutorial/eph4zpr.md

 and you want to boost the calculation.
 -->

-There is an important difference with respect to [[eph_task]] -4 that is worth discussing in detail.
+There is an important difference with respect to [[eph_task]] -4 that is worth discussing in more detail.
 When computing the imaginary part at the KS energy for transport properties, the EPH code is able to filter both $\kk$- and $\qq$-points so that only the relevant states around the band edge are stored in memory.